Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 Every class unlocks a new class bonus after inferno 2, 5 and 10.

 **Class bonus 1** - Thunder points will deal 8 damage to all enemies instead of one random.
-Beware that this changes thunder damage to be affected by double damage, weak, dark grasp and to trigger rockhorn, electric jellyfish or sapphire drake.
+Beware that this changes thunder damage to be affected by double damage, weak, dark grasp and to trigger *Rockhorn*, *Electric jellyfish* or *Sapphire drake*.
 This class bonus is very good in early infernos (I1-10) but it gets obsolete once enemies start having too much HP.

 **Class bonus 2** - Fire points will apply 6 burns to all enemies instead of 3.
 This is the best bonus for very high infernos (I30+) because the burns will be your main source of damage.
 You can also use it early but it might not be as good as the others.